 Bitrate normally stays unchanged when the video link is working correctly.
 Sometimes when you pop behind a tree, and the number might drop a little for a second, which is to be expected.
 When you are on the edge of losing signal, bitrate would stay extremely low.
 If you continue to push it, you will get a DJI logo and lose video feed completely.

 You DO NOT want to lose signal with the DJI FPV system, because it’s unlikely for signal to come back before you crash, as it could sometimes take up to half a minute.
 That’s why I think setting up GPS rescue could be useful, as it can buy you more time to stay in the air, or even bring the drone back home if you are lucky.

-That’s why it’s very important to keep an eye on bandwidth .
+That’s why it’s very important to keep an eye on Bitrate.

-When bandwidth drops below 20Mbps, you are now losing quite a bit of performance and you should be paying attention.
-When it hits 10Mbps, you should consider to turn back!
+When bitrate drops below 20Mbps, you are now losing quite a bit of performance and you should be paying attention.
+When it hits 15Mbps, you should definitely consider to turn back!
 It gets extremely sketchy below 10Mbps and you could lose signal in a heartbeat.